ROCm/apex/README.md

 # Installation

 ## Containers
-ROCm pytorch containers are available from https://hub.docker.com/r/rocm/pytorch.
+ROCm pytorch containers contain apex package and these are available from https://hub.docker.com/r/rocm/pytorch.

 ## From Source

-To install Apex from source, we recommend using the nightly Pytorch obtainable from https://github.com/rocm/pytorch.
+Torch must be installed before installing apex.
+We recommend using the nightly Pytorch obtainable from https://github.com/rocm/pytorch.
 The latest stable release obtainable from https://pytorch.org should also work.

-## ROCm
 Apex on ROCm supports both python only build and extension build.
 Note: Pytorch version recommended is >=1.5 for extension build.